 Answer:

 The paper focuses on proposing new statistical models for several scalar and representative observables for POLSAR.
 The topic is important, we feel, as many established techniques have been shown to be derived from similar discrimination measures.
-Since it is not the focus of this paper to propose new procedures / application, the authors feel that the usual ‘’comparison with established procedures” is not essentialneeded in this specific case.
+Since the focus of this paper is not to propose new procedures /applications, but on the measures themselves, we believe it is more useful to verify this directly.

-Instead, this paper focuses on comparing the proposed models with existing models for both SAR and POLSAR and their advantages are shown.
-For practical application, the paper also includes a portion to illustrate how the proposed models can be useful.
+The paper thus focuses on comparing the proposed models with existing models for both SAR and POLSAR, and their advantages are shown.
+For practical applications, the paper also includes a portion to illustrate how the proposed models can be useful.
 Even for this purpose, instead of normal “comparison with established procedures”, a higher-level approach is pursued.

-Since the proposed determinant, determinant-ratio or change-ratio models for POLSAR also includes the traditional models for SAR intensity, SAR intensity-ratio and SAR change-ratio, the paper shows how we can to adapt existing SAR data processing techniques the towards POLSAR.
+Since the proposed determinant, determinant-ratio or change-ratio models for POLSAR also include the traditional models for SAR intensity, SAR intensity-ratio and SAR change-ratio, the paper is really showing important support for adapting existing SAR data processing techniques for use with POLSAR data.

 Detail Comment: